urbanadventurer/Android-PIN-Bruteforce/README.md

 ### Forensic Investigators

-This requires expensive hardware and sofware, or a dedicated forensic lab.
+These methods can be expensive and are usually only used by specialised phone forensic investigators.

 - Physical Extraction using Cellebrite UFED
 - Oxygen Forensic Suite (Requires USB debugging enabled)